gracile-web/website/src/content/docs/00-learn/05-getting-started/05-installation.md

 # 📦 Installation

 Start developing with Gracile in less than 1 minute ⏳.
-You can either use the CLI, fetch a starter or start from scratch.
+You can either use the CLI, a starter template, convert an existing Vite project, or start from scratch.

 ## The "Create" command